-Ton Adang worked at several biotech companies and at Merck/MSD, Schering-Plough and Organon in research and development positions with increasing responsibilities.
-He held leadership positions in the Lead Discovery Unit and in project management, developing a product through FDA approval and targeting new indications like breast cancer, osteoporosis as well as working with human vaccines, biosimilars and in immune oncology.
-He received his PhD from the University of Leiden at the Divisions of Bio-Pharmaceutical Sciences and Bio-Organic Chemistry.
+Ton Adang, Ph.D. worked at several biotech companies and at Merck/MSD, Schering-Plough and Organon in research and development positions with increasing responsibilities.
+He held leadership positions in the lead discovery unit and in project management, developing a product through U.S. Food and Drug Administration approval and targeting new indications like breast cancer, osteoporosis as well as working with human vaccines, biosimilars and in immuno-oncology.
+He received a doctor of philosophy degree from the University of Leiden at the divisions of biopharmaceutical sciences and bio-organic chemistry.

-Amy Garabedian has extensive global and diversified legal and team building experience.
+Amy Garabedian, J.D. has extensive global and diversified legal and team building experience.
 During her more than 15 years practicing law, she has advised pharmaceutical & biotech companies from start-ups to multi-national public companies on the complex legal issues facing industry today.
 Ms. Garabedian most recently served as associate general counsel of Spark Therapeutics (Roche), where she served as a strategic and innovative advisor, playing an instrumental role in the successful U.S. launch of the first gene therapy for a genetic disease, led key business development transactions, and enabled pre-clinical, clinical and commercial product development.
 Earlier in her career, Ms. Garabedian held positions of increasing responsibility at Sandoz (Novartis) and as a business and finance attorney at Ballard Spahr LLP.
-She holds a B.S. in genetics and developmental biology from Penn State University, a M.S. in regulatory affairs from Temple University and a J.D. from Widener University Delaware School of Law.
+She holds a bachelor of science degree in genetics and developmental biology from Penn State University, a master of science degree in regulatory affairs from Temple University and a juris doctor degree from Widener University Delaware School of Law.

-Hans van der Vliet is a professor medical oncology at the Amsterdam UMC, location VUmc.
-He received his MD from the University of Amsterdam in 1998 and his PhD (cum laude) and internal medicine specialization in medical oncology from the VU University in Amsterdam.
-He performed post-doctoral research at the Division of Hematology and Oncology, Beth Israel Deaconess Medical Center, Harvard Medical School.
+Hans van der Vliet, M.D., Ph.D. is chief scientific officer of LAVA Therapeutics.
+Dr. van der Vliet is also a professor in medical oncology at the Amsterdam UMC in the Netherlands.
+He received his medical doctor degree from the University of Amsterdam in 1998, his doctor of philosophy degree (cum laude) from the VU University in Amsterdam in 2003, and was trained in internal medicine, specializing in medical oncology, at the VU University medical center (currently Amsterdam UMC).
+He performed post-doctoral research at the division of hematology and oncology at Beth Israel Deaconess Medical Center, Harvard Medical School in Boston.

-Benjamin Winograd has longstanding experience in leading drug development programs in Hematology and Oncology at companies including Bristol-Myers Squibb, Pharmacia, Schering-Plough, and Celgene.
-Most recently he was Clinical R&D Therapeutic Area Head for Multiple Myeloma at Celgene where he led landmark studies resulting in the registration of lenalidomide (Revlimid) and pomalidamide (Pomalyst/Imnovid).
-Prior to that, he was instrumental in early and late development, registration and launching of cancer therapeutics including paclitaxel (TAXOL), irinotecan (Camptosar), exemestane (Aromasin), epirubicin (ELLENCE), and temozolomide (Temodar).
-He received his MD and PhD from the Technical University of Munich, Germany, and began his career as part of the EORTC Cooperative Group at the VU University in Amsterdam.
+Benjamin Winograd.
+M.D., Ph.D. has longstanding experience in leading drug development programs in hematology and oncology at companies including Bristol-Myers Squibb, Pharmacia, Schering-Plough and Celgene.
+Most recently he served as the clinical research and development therapeutic area head for multiple myeloma at Celgene where he led landmark studies resulting in the registration of lenalidomide (Revlimid) and pomalidamide (Pomalyst/Imnovid).
+Prior to that, he was instrumental in early and late development, registration and launching of cancer therapeutics including paclitaxel (TAXOL), irinotecan (Camptosar), exemestane (Aromasin), epirubicin (ELLENCE) and temozolomide (Temodar).
+He received his medical doctor degree and doctor of philospophy degree from the Technical University of Munich, Germany, and began his career as part of the EORTC cooperative group at the VU University in Amsterdam.